Star Wars: Flight of the Falcon

-Star Wars: Flight of the Falcon is a video game based on the events of the original Star Wars trilogy of films, developed by British company Pocket Studios.
-Published by THQ for the Game Boy Advance, the game lets the player pilot various space ships in the battles against the antagonistic Galactic Empire.
+Star Wars: Flight of the Falcon is a 2003 first-person shooter video game developed by Pocket Studios and published by THQ for the Game Boy Advance.
+Based on the events of the original Star Wars trilogy of films, the player controls various space ships in battles against the antagonistic Galactic Empire.
 The story follows the pilots of the space ship Millennium Falcon, Han Solo and his Wookiee co-pilot Chewbacca, as they help save the galaxy from the Empire's forces.

-Flight of the Falcon is a 3D shooter game and was developed by Pocket Studios.
-The game was first announced on June 23, 2003, by THQ.
-It was originally scheduled to be released that summer, but the date was pushed back to November 21, 2003.
-Flight of the Falcon has received mostly negative reviews.
-It has been criticized for its lagging graphics and gameplay, and for its excessively long levels, which made the game repetitive.
-Praise focused on the sounds and music in the game, and the detailed backgrounds in the levels.
+Flight of the Falcon was first announced on June 23, 2003, and was originally scheduled to be released that summer, but the release date was pushed back to November 21, 2003.
+Upon its release, the game received mostly negative reviews, with criticism for its lagging graphics, gameplay, and excessively long levels; however, it received some praise for its sound design and music, as well as for its detailed level backgrounds.